If you’ve collected information about your customers, now is the time to put that extra effort to good use—with micro-segmentation marketing.

 Unlike in-app messages, which require the user to be in the app at the time of receipt, push notifications only require that customers be opted in.
 According to Kahuna, there’s an 85% opt-in rate for Android users, likely because it’s the default setting.
 This is more of a challenge for companies with iPhone users, who only have a 50 percent opt-in rate, likely because they have to opt in for every app individually.

-Micro-segmenting can help maximize marketing efforts on these more limited contact methods and cut down on irrelevant messages that may come across as intrusive.
-Common push notifications using micro-segmenting include software upgrade notifications, new microbrews on tap and alerts for events or sales.
+behavioral segmentation can help maximize marketing efforts on these more limited contact methods and cut down on irrelevant messages that may come across as intrusive.
+Common push notifications using customer segmentation models include software upgrade notifications, new microbrews on tap and alerts for events or sales.

 Thanks to geo-location services and social media check-ins on Foursquare and Facebook, businesses can now set up push notifications triggered when a specific target persona gets near a brick-and-mortar store like Starbucks does when espresso-drinkers are within walking distance.

 Just like in real estate, location matters.
 In a 2014 survey, Infosys found that 71% of consumers would be more likely to purchase from a retailer again if they were offered incentives based on location.

 micro segmentation marketing based on location makes particularly good sense for the on-site consumption food and beverage industry.
 And while other traits like gender, age, income and lifestyle obviously play a role, the location may be the biggest contributor to food and beverage mobile app push notifications getting a 25% click-through rate.

 3. Text messages